muratk5n/thirdwave/en/README.md

 ---

-Merely comments on all electorate in all countries, for policy.
+THis is commentary on all electorate in all countries, around policy.

 ---